 I feel worried about staying in the staff room, where many gather at the same time?

-It is important that everyone takes their own responsibility, it is full - fplease choose another staff room or eat your lunch later.
-Physical also applies to autumnl, about 1.5 m.
+It is important that everyone takes their own responsibility, it is full - please choose another staff room or eat your lunch later.

 I work in an office landscape and feel worried?

 Talk to your immediate manager, and see if you need to make any adjustments that may work for your particular workingplace